 Does laser hair removal hurt?

-Laser hair removal is a painless way to remove hair, and again, when administered by a medical professional using medical-grade lasers AND experience with each skin type/tone.
+Laser hair removal is a painless way to remove hair, and again, when administered by a medical professional such as a board-certified dermatologist using medical-grade lasers AND experience with each skin type/tone.
 Laser hair removal may feel like a light amount of heat or the small snap of a rubber band on the skin, and this is generally the most people experience.

 Does laser hair removal NOT work for some people?